 Welcome to the third instalment of my Coffee at Home sub-series where I look at the coffee itself.
 In Part I, I looked at the concepts of direct trade and why knowing where your coffee comes from is important.
 Meanwhile, Part II was all about blends, the art of combining different coffees in order to create a specific taste profile, which neatly leads us onto this, Part III, which is all about why coffee tastes the way it does.

 So, what affects the way a coffee tastes?
 Well, it turns out pretty much everything.
-The specific bean, where it’s grown, the altitude, the amount of sunshine, how its picked, how its processed, how its roasted… And that’s all before it gets to you, where how you make throws another variable into the mix.
+The specific bean, where it’s grown, the altitude, the amount of sunshine, how its picked, how its processed, how its roasted… And that’s all before it gets to you, since how you make your coffee throws another variable into the mix.

 It’s a subject that you could write books about, so I’m not going to be able to cover everything in one blog post.
 In fact, I’m going to write several, starting with a quick guide on tasting notes and how to read the information on coffee packaging.
 I’ll also nail a common misconception while I’m at it.